alexander-shvets/extjs-example/readme.md

 #### Technical note

-Wrote in ES6 version of JavaScript, [supported by all major browsers](http://caniuse.com/#search=es6), tested in Chrome.
-Can be easily transpiled to ES3/ES5 by babel/webpack.
+Wrote in ES6 version of JavaScript (used object notation, arrows and const/let), [supported by all major browsers](http://caniuse.com/#search=es6), tested in Chrome.

+Can be easily transpiled to ES3/ES5 by babel/webpack:

+    npm install
+    npm run build